Dr. Holly Pietschmann and Dr. Michael LeppinMcHenry County and Elgin to St. Charles – Joliet to the Indiana border and

 Losing a pet is one of life’s hardest events.
 Let us help.

-We are a Team helping ALL of Chicago and the Chicagoland suburbs (Libertyville area and south of Bolingbrook) with pet euthanasia for dogs and cats in the comfort of home.
+We are a Team helping parts of the Chicagoland suburbs (Libertyville area and south of Bolingbrook) with pet euthanasia for dogs and cats in the comfort of home.

 What does Pet Loss at Home offer?